Take the Next Step

 Value-Added: Ohio's value-added data system provides information on student academic gains.
 The value-added data included are those reported by Ohio's Education Value-Added Assessment System (EVAAS) based on Elementary and Middle School Tests (Grades 4-8) and End-of-Course Tests for high school credit.
 Value-added classifications are calculated for teachers based on the value-added data of the students they taught.
 On average, approximately 40 percent of the employed teachers who earn licenses in the three preceding years receive value-added classifications.

-Analysis of Results* Comparisons with Benchmarks and Trends*
+Analysis of Results | Comparisons with Benchmarks and Trends |

 Wright State-prepared teachers are effective in impacting student learning and development.
-For the 2018-2019 academic year, 73% of Wright State University-prepared teachers earned value-added classifications at the expected (60%) or greater than expected growth (13%).
-Due to a change in how value-added is calculated in Ohio, trends are not able to be identified.
-For 2021-2022, Wright State-prepared teachers were not as likely to meet expected growth as all teachers across the state.
+For the 2022-2023 academic year, 76% of Wright State University-prepared teachers earned value-added classifications at the expected (62%) or greater than expected growth (14%). | For 2021-2022, Wright State-prepared teachers were not as likely to meet expected growth as all teachers across the state.
+State data for 2022-2023 will be released later in May. |

 Data Sources